aaronparker/vcredist/docs/import-vcconfigmgrapplication.md

 To install the Visual C++ Redistributables with Microsoft Endpoint Configuration Manager, use `Import-VcConfigMgrApplication` to import each of the Visual C++ Redistributables as a separate application that includes the application and a single deployment type.

-Visual C++ Redistributables can be filtered for release and processor architecture by `Get-VcList` before passing to `Import-VcConfigMgrApplication`.
+Visual C++ Redistributables can be filtered for release and processor architecture by `Get-VcList` before passing to `Save-VcRedist` and `Import-VcConfigMgrApplication`.
+The output from `Save-VcRedist` is required, because it includes the `Path` property that is populated with the path to each installer.

 ## Parameters

 ### Required parameters

 * `VcList` - An array containing details of the Visual C++ Redistributables from `Get-VcList`
-* `Path` - A folder containing the downloaded Visual C++ Redistributables downloaded with `Save-VcRedist`
 * `CMPath` - Specify a UNC path where the Visual C++ Redistributables will be distributed from
 * `SMSSiteCode` - Specify the Site Code for ConfigMgr app creation